 Hong Kong’s most-photographed wall runs along one side of Graham Street in SoHo, right in the middle of town.
 A mural alongside the G.O.D lifestyle store depicts densely packed traditional tong lau houses crammed along the street, a mix of oranges and yellows and greens against a perfect blue sky.

 ‘I painted that wall before I used Instagram,’ says Hong Kong artist Alex Croft, who was commissioned by G.O.D to paint it in 2012.
-It was never meant to be a permanent fixture, but social success that propelled it to the top of Hong Kong must-see lists, first for the Koreans, then for mainland Chinese visitors, and now everyone else.
+It was never meant to be a permanent fixture, but social success that propelled it to the top of Hong Kong must-see lists, first for the Koreans, then for visitors from the Chinese mainland, and now everyone else.

 ‘It’s amazing that it has become a place that is now talked about around the world,‘ says Croft.
 ‘Maybe there is some strange feng shui in that little crossing there.
 Who knows?’